mraniki/tt/README.md

  ## ⚠️ Disclaimer
  This is an education tool and should not be considered professional financial investment system nor financial advice.
 Use a testnet account or **USE AT YOUR OWN RISK**
+ **NEVER use your main account for automatic trade**